Search programs

 How much does an online logistics degree cost?

 How much an online logistics program costs depends on the type of degree you’re pursuing.
-In total, expect to pay around $8,000 for two years of an associate degree, $69,000 for four years of a bachelor’s degree, or $40,000 for two years of a master’s degree.
+On average, the annual cost of tuition is $14,688 for undergraduate programs and $20,513 for graduate programs.
 Remember to also factor in the cost of books — which can be several hundred dollars per semester — and supplies.

 How long does it take to earn an online logistics degree?

 The more credit hours a program requires, the longer it takes to complete.
-Associate degrees require around 60 hours (or two years), while bachelor’s degrees require double that at 120 (four years).
+Associate degrees require around 60 credit hours (or two years of full-time study), while bachelor’s degrees require double that at 120 (four years).
 Depending on the institution, these numbers can vary by five to 10 credits.
 A master’s degree can require 30 to 60 credit hours (one to two years).

 Is an online logistics degree worth it?

 Research shows that having a bachelor’s degree can increase an individual’s earning potential.
-According to the Bureau of Labor Statistics, individuals with a bachelor’s degree earn a median weekly salary of $1,432, while those with no college degree earn $935.
-Logistics, specifically, is a lucrative career path, with top earners in the field making more than $124,050 per year.
+According to the Bureau of Labor Statistics, individuals with a bachelor’s degree earn a median weekly salary of $1,493, while those with only a high school diploma earn $899.
+Logistics, specifically, is a lucrative career path, with workers in this field often earning six-figure salaries.

 Although some jobs within the logistics field only require a high school diploma and related work experience, having a bachelor’s degree will qualify individuals for a broader range of positions.
 This includes management jobs, which typically require a bachelor’s degree.